Epitech-Lyon/epitech-lyon.github.io/_posts/2021-12-15-blackstar.md

 }
 ```

 In the code shown above, keen observers can see that we have saved the path to our binary file.
 We will need to rewrite our binary later on, after having encrypted our data.

 Let's write a function for that as well :

+### Rewriting the encrypted data

 ```c
 int bl_sync(blackstar_t *bstar)